Featured Webinar: AI-Enhanced API Testing: A No-Code Approach to Testing | Watch Now

 Ever wondered how you can use Parasoft C/C++test with CMake for unit testing?
 Check out this post to learn how.

-The release of C/C++test 2020.1 introduces the ability to integrate C/C++test with CMake for static analysis and unit testing.
+The release of C/C++test 2020.1 introduced the ability to integrate C/C++test with CMake for static analysis and unit testing.
 This post focuses on how to use Parasoft C/C++test with CMake-based projects for unit testing.

 Unit testing is more complicated to integrate into the development process than static analysis.
 In the end, the executable binary file must be created.
 This is especially problematic for large and complex projects that are composed of multiple libraries and executables.